almost/through2-concurrent/README.md

 --------

 Process lines from a CSV in paralel.
-The order the results end up in the "all" is not deterministic.
+The order the results end up in the `all` variable is not deterministic.

 ```javascript
 var through2Concurrent = require('through2-concurrent');